-In early 2019, the Coalition worked to develop a directory of the programs/organizations offering home visiting throughout the state of Minnesota.
+The Coalition has completed updating its Family Home Visiting Directory!
+Over 70 programs/organizations offering home visiting throughout the state of Minnesota are included.
 This is not an exhaustive list.
 Thank you to everyone who completed the Family Home Visiting Directory survey!

 Organizations are listed in alphabetical order.

-If you notice an error or need to make a change to an existing entry, please contact us HERE.
-The Coalition will be working on updating this Directory in early 2020.
+If you notice an error or need to make a change to an existing entry, please contact us at email@example.com.

 Currently, one in three infants and toddlers live in poverty in Minnesota.
 Research shows financially stressed families are more likely to have strain and instability that pressures relationships between parent and child.